A stochastic analysis of resource sharing with logarithmic weights: The initial phase

 Since $L_2^N(0)=N$ and the number of jobs of class $2$ decreases at rate at most $\mu_1$ and increases at rate $\lambda_1$, for any $0<b<1$, there exist two constants $0<\eta<\gamma$ such that if

-then $\P({\cal A}_N)$ tends to $1$ as $N$ tends to infinity.
-On the set ${\cal A}_N$, the jump rate for departures of $L_1^N$ lies between $\mu_1W_1^\eta(\cdot,N)$ and $\mu_1W_1^\gamma(\cdot,N)$, where
+then $\P({\mathcal A}_N)$ tends to $1$ as $N$ tends to infinity.
+On the set ${\mathcal A}_N$, the jump rate for departures of $L_1^N$ lies between $\mu_1W_1^\eta(\cdot,N)$ and $\mu_1W_1^\gamma(\cdot,N)$, where

-Now if $(X_N^\delta(t))$ denotes the solution to Equation~\eqref{eqX} with $W_1$ replaced by $W_1^\delta$, a straightforward coupling shows that on the set ${\cal A}_N$ the relation
+Now if $(X_N^\delta(t))$ denotes the solution to equation~(\ref{eqX}) with $W_1$ replaced by $W_1^\delta$, a~straightforward coupling shows that on the set ${\mathcal A}_N$ the relation

 holds almost surely.
-A glance at the proof of the convergence result of Proposition~\ref{asympX} shows that this result also holds for both processes $(X_N^\eta(s))$ and $(X_N^\gamma(s))$, and so the proposition is proved. \end{proof} The above proposition shows that if $\alpetu<1$ (i.e. $\rho_1<1/2$), then on the time scale $t\mapsto N^t$, $0<t<\alpetu$, we have
+A glance at the proof of the convergence result of Proposition~\ref{asympX} shows that this result also holds for both processes $(X_N^\eta(s))$ and $(X_N^\gamma(s))$, and so the proposition is proved. \end{pf} The above proposition shows that if ${\alpha^*}<1$ (i.e., $\rho_1<1/2$), then on the time scale $t\mapsto N^t$, $0<t<{\alpha^*}$, we have

-In particular, the process $L_1^N$ reaches the quantity $N^{\alpetu-\eps}$ for any $0<\eps<\alpetu$.
-Note that, when $t{\nearrow}\alpetu$, the quantity multiplying $N^t$ vanishes, so that this convergence result does not show that the value $N^\alpetu$ is indeed reached.
-In Sections~\ref{ts2} and~\ref{ts3}, we shall prove that the process $L_1^N$ lives in fact in a ``small'' neighborhood of $N^\alpetu$.
-This local equilibrium around $N^\alpetu$ is the key phenomenon to grasp in order to understand this bandwidth sharing policy.
-For now, we conclude this section by proving that for any $0<\delta<1$, the value $\delta N^{\alpetu\wedge 1}$ is reached.
-This is done by providing an estimation of the corresponding hitting time. \begin{proposition} With the same notation and assumptions as in Proposition~\ref{initprop}, and if $H_a$ denotes the hitting time of $a>0$ by $L_1^N$,
+In particular, the process $L_1^N$ reaches the quantity $N^{{\alpha^*} -\varepsilon}$ for any $0<\varepsilon<{\alpha^*}$.
+Note that, when $t{\nearrow}{\alpha^*}$, the quantity multiplying $N^t$ vanishes, so that this convergence result does not show that the value $N^{\alpha^*}$ is indeed reached.
+In Sections~\ref{ts2} and~\ref{ts3}, we shall prove that the process $L_1^N$ lives in fact in a ``small'' neighborhood of~$N^{\alpha^*}$.
+This local equilibrium around $N^{\alpha^*} $ is the key phenomenon to grasp in order to understand this bandwidth sharing policy.
+For now, we conclude this section by proving that for any $0<\delta<1$, the value $\delta N^{{\alpha^*}\wedge1}$ is reached.
+This is done by providing an estimation of the corresponding hitting time.